vapor/docs/3.0/docs/architecture/async.md

 ```

 There is no problem with this API being synchronous because at no point in converting "Hello" to uppercase is
 the computer ever _waiting_.
-Waiting, also called "blocking", is an important concept.
+Waiting, also called "blocking", is an important reason to go async.
 Most simple functions,
 like `.uppercased()` never wait&mdash;they are busy doing the requested work (i.e., capitalizing letters) the entire time.
 However, some functions do wait.
 The classic example of this is a function that makes a network request.